karenli6/showerthoughts/README.md

 ## How to set up and run the app & backend
 1. Set up Python virtual environment.
 Enter your python virtual environment and install all dependencies (`pip install -r requirements.txt`).
-2. JAVASCRIPT: enter the `src` directory --> 'cd templates' --> 'cd static' --> run `npm i` to install needed nodejs modules
+2. JAVASCRIPT: enter the `src` directory --> 'cd templates' --> 'cd frontend' --> run `npm i` to install needed nodejs modules

 After dependencies are added, the app can be run anytime via the following:
 1. Open 2 terminals.
-2. First, in one terminal, run the react frontend: 'cd templates' --> 'cd static' --> 'npm run watch'
+2. First, in one terminal, run the react frontend: 'cd templates' --> 'cd frontend' --> 'npm run watch'
 3. next, in the SECOND terminal, start the backend: run flask backend in one terminal: 'cd src' -> 'cd templates' --> 'python3 -B app.py'
 4. open a browser and go to [localhost:5000](https://127.0.0.1:5000)